Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/volume-group/README.md

 - Required: No
 - Type: object

+### Parameter: `tags`

+Tags of the Elastic SAN Volume Group resource.

+- Required: No
+- Type: object

 ### Parameter: `virtualNetworkRules`

 List of Virtual Network Rules, permitting virtual network subnet to connect to the resource through service endpoint.
 Each Elastic SAN Volume Group supports up to 200 virtual network rules.